 - The median change in value across all property types was +9%.
-The industrial sector exhibited the greatest average increase in values at 20%, followed by multifamily (17%), office (9%), special purpose (8%); and retail (7%).
-Given the robust investor appeal of industrial and multifamily assets generally, and also specific to the small-cap domain due to enduring disequilibrium in supply-demand dynamics, the leadership by these two sectors in asset valuation growth is altogether unsurprising. - Most of the assets across all property types received a higher repeat value.
+The industrial sector exhibited the greatest average increase in values at 20%, followed by multifamily (17%), office (9%), special purpose (8%), and retail (7%).
+Given robust investor appeal for industrial and multifamily assets generally, and also specifically to the small-cap domain due to continuing disequilibrium in supply-demand dynamics, the leadership in growth by these two sectors is altogether unsurprising.
+(See the nearby graph of the aggregate valuation changes across all property types where, e.g., 1.0 on the X-axis equals no change YOY and 1.5 means an increase of 50%.) - Most of the assets across all property types received a higher repeat value.
 One-half (50%) of the 2023 appraisals were within +/- 10% of their first valuation, with 48% of the second valuations ending up above 10%.
 Just 2% were pegged at a lower valuation the second time around. - When stratifying the valuations into three separate dollar valuation tiers, only retail exhibited any meaningful distinction among the property types.
-That is, there was a 12% increase in median retail valuations for assets under \$500,000 while appraisals within the bigger two brackets (\$500,000-\$1,000,000 and \$1,000,000+)

-appreciated at a lower rate and close to this sector's median increase (7%).
+That is, there was a 12% increase in median retail valuations for assets under \$500,000 while appraisals within the bigger two brackets (\$500,000-\$1,000,000 and \$1,000,000+) appreciated at a lower rate and close to this sector's median increase (7%).
 We surmise that the attributes of these smaller retail buildings such as special location, business type, and/or facility use (e.g., retail condo) contributed to the higher valuations relative to the other tiers.

-■ Though some valuations, out of necessity, included older sales comps, the impact on the appraisals appears to have been relatively minor.
+• Though some valuations, out of necessity, included older sales comps, the impact on the appraisals appears to have been relatively minor.
 Appraised values generally tend to lag changes in prices/valuations in both rising and falling markets especially when sales transactions are relatively scarce.
 However, the study results show that 50% of the sales comps used by Boxwood's appraisers were less than 12 months old, including roughly 25% of that total that traded within six months of the valuation report date.
 Another 25% of the comps were 18 months or older.
-With comps adjustments for timing and market conditions especially regarding the older comps, we might expect that comps' age exerted some modest influence on the study's higher repeat valuations, but it was likely not a major determinant and particularly when the appraisal also included the income approach.
+Even with adjustments for timing and market conditions especially regarding the older comps, we might expect that comps' age exerted some modest influence on the study's higher repeat valuations.
+But it was likely not a major determinant particularly when the appraisal also included the income approach.